palkan/action_policy/docs/authorization_context.md

 # Authorization Context

-_Authorization context_ contains information about the acting subject.
+_Authorization context_ contains all contextual information required to apply a policy rule.

-In most cases, it is just a _user_, but sometimes it could be a composition of subjects.
+In most cases, it only contains a _user_.
+However, if needed, Action Policy allows extending a policy's authorization context to include any additional information required to contextualize the authorization of a system or a particular resource.

 You must configure authorization context in **two places**: in the policy itself and in the place where you perform the authorization (e.g., controllers).